 299 of all 1113 reported accidents in the Chico office's jurisdiction occurred on State Highway 99.
 95 of those 299 accidents (31.8%) were on the stretch of roadway being addressed by this project.

-Phase 2 and 3 are being completed in one project and involves the construction of the northbound SR 99 on and southbound SR 99 off ramp from and to SR 32, the northbound and souhtbound auxiliary lanes and the northbound SR 99 on ramp to East First Avenue.
-There will be a retrofit and widening and gap closure of the viaduct structures traversing Bidwell Park together with Palmetto structure widening and gap closures.
-The project will also construct soundwalls in both the northbound and southbound directions of SR 99.
+Phase 2 and 3 Construction Phase 2 and 3 were completed in one project and involved the construction of the northbound SR 99 on and southbound SR 99 off ramp from and to SR 32, the northbound and souhtbound auxiliary lanes and the northbound SR 99 on ramp to East First Avenue.
+A retrofit widening and gap closure of the viaduct structures traversing Bidwell Park together with Palmetto structure widening and gap closures was completed in 2015.
+The project also constructed soundwalls in both the northbound and southbound directions of SR 99.

-The project began construction in the fall of 2011 with the California Department of Transportation as the construction manager and was completed in late 2014.
+Project construction began in the fall of 2011 with the California Department of Transportation as the construction manager and was completed in late 2014.

 To date, all structures have been completed, with soundwall and retaining wall construction and ramp improvements almost complete.
 Traffic control and other measures included to reduce impacts to the public during construction are in place.
 Inconveniences at various points in time will continue through 2014 with completion expected by the end of 2014.